On-site

 • use hand and power tools to install panels

-• trim panels to fit around fixtures like lights
+• trim materials to fit around fixtures like lights

-• create gaps for tradespeople, like electricians, to get access
+• create ceiling openings for tradespeople, like electricians, to get access

 • fit partitioning, dry lining or raised access flooring